Intervention Overview

 World Relationships for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, locally and globally.

 World Dialogue for Equal Dignity